A counterexample regarding a two-phase problem for harmonic measure in VMO: Construction of the domain

 \subsection{The domain $\Omega_{n+1}$}

 Recall that $\partial\Omega_n= \bigcup_{j=1}^{m_n} L_j^n$ and that each segment $L_j^n$ has the same end-points as the chord-arc curve $\Gamma_j^n$.
 We consider the curve

+The fact that the curves $\Gamma_j^n$ are chord-arc and the property \rf{eqgammah23} will ensure that $G_{n+1}$ is a quasicircle.

-and we let $V_{n+1}$ be the domain enclosed by $G_{n+1}$.
+Let $V_{n+1}$ be the domain enclosed by $G_{n+1}$.
 This domain should be considered as a first approximation of $\Omega_{n+1}$.
-In order to guaranty the Reifenberg flatness property of the final domain $\Omega$, we have to modify $V_{n+1}$.
-Indeed, it is easy to check that the angle between any two neighboring segments contained in the same piecewise curve $\Gamma_j^{n}$ is at most $\alpha_{L_j^n}\leq C/M_n$, and we will choose $M_n$ so that $M_n\to\infty$.
-However, the angle between two consecutive segments of the curve $G_{n+1}$ which are contained in different (but neighboring) curves $\Gamma_j^n$, $\Gamma_{j+1}^n$ is the same as the angle between $L_j^n$ and $L_{j+1}^n$, which is not convenient, because we want this to decrease.
+In order to guaranty the vanishing Reifenberg flatness property of the final domain $\Omega$, we have to modify $V_{n+1}$.
+Indeed, it is easy to check that the angle between the outer normals for $V_{n+1}$ at any two neighboring segments contained in the same piecewise curve $\Gamma_j^{n}$ is at most $\alpha_{L_j^n}\leq C/M_n$, and we will choose $M_n$ so that $M_n\to\infty$.
+However, the angle between two consecutive segments of the curve $G_{n+1}$ which are contained in different (but neighboring) curves $\Gamma_j^n$, $\Gamma_{j+1}^n$ is the same as the angle between $L_j^n$ and $L_{j+1}^n$, which is not convenient, because we want this to become flatter.

 To define a suitable smoothened version of $G_{n+1}$ we need some additional notation.
 Let $T_1,\ldots,T_{t_{n+1}}$ the segments which compose the piecewise curve $G_{n+1}$.
 That is to say,

 where $S_{i_1,\ldots,i_{M_n^2}}(\Gamma_j^n)$ stands for the segment $S_{i_1,\ldots,i_{M_n^2}}$ appearing in the construction of $\Gamma_j^n$.
 Suppose that $T_1,\ldots,T_{t_{n+1}}$ are ordered clockwise in the curve $G_{n+1}$.
 Let